 The main moving muscles are the deltoids and the triceps.
 They are the large muscles of your shoulders and upper arms that are responsible for pushing upwards.

 Because the press is a functional movement with a long kinetic chain, it actually activates your whole body as a stabilizer.
 To effectively push a heavy weight overhead, you will have to maintain a rigid posture to push against.
+This is also great for balance.

 The “core” or the muscles of the abdomen and midsection, as well as the glutes, are in an exceptionally crucial role in stabilizing your body.